Montpelier is fun for all ages!

 Its 2,650 acres give kids a chance to run, play and enjoy the country.
 The young ones enjoy seeing the horses in the fields, and watching the train go by under the bridge.
 For restless children under six, the mansion hosts a “Children’s Getaway” with educational toys, books, and a rocker for mom and dad.
 The Courtyard Café has high chairs so the whole family can enjoy a bite to eat.
 All of our tours are family-friendly!

-Kid-specific hands-on activities include:
+Daily kid-specific activities include:

 Homeschool Day at Montpelier (April 6, 2015)